-- the Substance is present as fine particles with a significant proportion of particles of inhalable size; - the use pattern of the Substance includes industrial spraying (PROC 7) and therefore human exposure to the Substance by the inhalation route is likely.
+- the Substance is present as fine particles with a significant proportion of particles of inhalable size; - the use pattern of the Substance includes industrial spraying (PROC 7) in the scope of the registration and therefore human exposure to the Substance by the inhalation route is likely.

 While selecting the test material you must take into account the impact of parameters relevant for the property to be tested.
-For the Substance, this includes the particle size, the crystal structure and the degree of hydration.
+For the Substance, this includes the particle size.
 For the requested repeated dose toxicity study (inhalation route), you must justify that the test material has a particle size distribution small enough to cover all the registrants of the Substance.